Architectural drawing: Cross section

 A sectional elevation is a combination of a cross section and elevations of other parts of a building seen beyond the section plane.

-Geometrically, a cross section is a horizontal orthographic projection of a building on to a vertical plane, with the vertical plane cutting through the building.
+Geometrically, a cross section is a horizontal orthographic projection of a building onto a vertical plane, with the vertical plane cutting through the building.

 Isometric and axonometric projections

-Isometric and axonometric projections are a simple way of representing a three dimensional object, keeping the elements to scale and showing the relationship between several sides of the same object, so that the complexities of a shape can be clearly understood.
+Isometric and axonometric projections are simple ways of representing a three-dimensional object, keeping the elements to scale and showing the relationship between several sides of the same object so that the complexities of a shape can be understood.

 There is some confusion over the distinction between the terms isometric and axonometric.
-"Axonometric is a word that has been used by architects for hundreds of years.
-Engineers use the word axonometric as a generic term to include isometric, diametric and trimetric drawings."
+Alan Piper wrote that "axonometric is a word that has been used by architects for hundreds of years" and that engineers use the word axonometric as a generic term including isometric, diametric and trimetric drawings.
 This article uses the terms in the architecture-specific sense.

-Despite fairly complex geometrical explanations, for the purposes of practical drafting the difference between isometric and axonometric is simple (see diagram above).
+In practical drafting, the difference between isometric and axonometric is simple.
 In both, the plan is drawn on a skewed or rotated grid, and the verticals are projected vertically on the page.
 All lines are drawn to scale so that relationships between elements are accurate.
-In many cases a different scale is required for different axes, and again this can be calculated but in practice was often simply estimated by eye.
+In many cases, a different scale is required for different axes, and this can be calculated or estimated by eye.